oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 **Q: I'm a plugin/theme developer.
 Can I test beta versions without subscribing?**
 A: Yes.
 Please [open an issue](https://github.com/oxdc/obsidian-vertical-tabs/issues) with your request.
 I'll review it and provide a free access token for development purposes.

-**Q: I have concerns about security and privacy.**
-A: Security and privacy are top priorities.
-The [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin communicates with the beta program infrastructure hosted at `vertical-tabs-prod.oxdc.dev` to verify your access token and download updates. **No personal data, vault contents, or device information is collected or transmitted.
-Additionally, there is absolutely no client-side telemetry or usage tracking.** Your access token is stored locally in Obsidian's plugin settings and is only used for authentication.
-All communications use HTTPS encryption.
-Email notifications are delivered via [Resend](https://resend.com).
-Beta builds include reproducible build verification—see [[verify build.md|Verifying Reproducible Beta Builds]] for independent verification instructions.
-For complete details, please review [[security|Security and Privacy Policy]].

 ### Usage and Licensing

 **Q: Can I use Vertical Tabs Beta for my team or at work?**